 If You Want A Broader Range Of Products To Sell, then you might Choose to look for Other Options as An Affiliate Marketer.

+Here you have a few:

 Finding Products Online

 One option is simply to find products online and this will help you considerably; in terms of the types of products you'll end up selling.